Seanlhe/optistaff-frontend/docs/hooks/usePreferences-hook-development.md

 **Current Status:** Production Ready

 ## Summary
 This document details the development and implementation of the `usePreferences` hook, which provides comprehensive user preferences management functionality for job seekers.
-The hook manages CRUD operations for user preferences, integrates with job types data, and provides seamless form data conversion for frontend components.
+The hook manages CRUD operations for user preferences, stores job type names directly in the database, and includes built-in validation for data integrity.

 ---